B-Lamine/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups : displays list of current user's groups 3-new_owner : change ownerership of file hello to betty 4-empty : create an empty file named 'hello'
+5-execute : gives execute permission to the user of the file 'hello'